Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Spell Books.md

 Spells should be written up with the exact effects of success and failure.

-Apply the **use magic** rules as a starting point, picking specific effects, glitches, and requirements to fit the spell.
+Apply the **[[Use Magic]]** rules as a starting point, picking specific effects, glitches, and requirements to fit the spell.
 If the effects are more powerful, the spell should have more potential glitches and requirements to balance that out.

 You may add new requirements and glitches if you want, using the existing ones as guidelines.

 For example, Gerard [[The Spooky]] wants a spell that turns him momentarily insubstantial to protect him from monster attacks.
 This is clearly ‘beyond human limitations’ and similar to a ‘heal’ effect, which makes it a bit more powerful than a regular spell.
 Gerard’s player and [[the Keeper]] agree that the spell needs a rare ingredient—a special mystic herb that Gerard must swallow—and certain arcane gestures.
 In the case of a glitch, it will have reduced effect (only half the [[harm]] is avoided) and attract unwanted attention (from other things that live in the insubstantial dimension Gerard is visiting).
-To cast this spell, roll the **use magic** move as usual, but the effect, requirements, and glitches are always the pre-agreed ones that go with the spell formula.
+To cast this spell, roll the **[[Use Magic]]** move as usual, but the effect, requirements, and glitches are always the pre-agreed ones that go with the spell formula.

 # Spell Books

 Hunters with magical backgrounds should begin with a spell book containing a core group of spells.
 These should be developed between player and Keeper.
 The payoff for the magician should be that the downside is clearly limited if it misfires.
 Various forms of investigative, illusion, protection, and [[healing]] magic spells are to be encouraged.
 Fantasy tabletop RPGs like *Dungeon World* are a good source of [[inspiration]], with the understanding that the spells generally need to be powered down a bit to match an urban fantasy setting.

-Spellcasters may be allowed to research spells—but this should often come with the same sort of serious costs associated with **big magic**.
-In many cases, the exact same requirements as **big magic** will work for spell research.
+Spellcasters may be allowed to research spells—but this should often come with the same sort of serious costs associated with **[[big magic]]**.
+In many cases, the exact same requirements as **[[big magic]]** will work for spell research.
 A spell book or grimoire is a good special rare ingredient for spell research.

 ## Christian Book of the Dead (Abridged)